PradhanRickey/raspberryPi_Log/README.txt

 HW - create 5 bit binary counter

+Lesson 7 - Understanding analog Write Command

+Notes:
+- Analog Write command only works on the pins with the ~ symbol
+- For analog write instead of high and low you put values between 0 and 255
+- 0 = 0 volts & 250 = 5 volts

+Summary:

+Homework:

 ## 🧪 Mini Projects (Planned)
 - [ ] Blink an LED using Python
 - [ ] Toggle LED with a button